Where Should I Volunteer In South Africa?

 Not to mention that just outside of Cape Town, the Garden Route is amazing, there are game reserves for safaris and one of the worlds highest bungy jumps.

-I hope this has helped answer a few of the questions you may have about the program but; if you can’t decide, we would love to have you join us for both!
-You will need to submit an application for each city (checking that your dates don’t clash) and then register for each.
+I hope this has helped answer a few of the questions you may have about the program but; if you can’t decide, we would love to have you join us for both! (you can also read volunteer South Africa reviews) You will need to submit an application for each city (checking that your dates don’t clash) and then register for each.
 As a multiple trip volunteer, you will receive a 10% registration fee refund from your second program onward!
 See the IVHQ Alumni Network page for more information.

 Latest Blog Posts